css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 # Defaults

-Rather than explicitly declaring each component of the grammar of graphics (which will use more code and introduces opportunities for errors), we can establish defaults.
+Rather than explicitly declaring each component of the grammar of graphics (which will use more code and introduces opportunities for errors), **we can establish defaults, and simplify our code**.
 In fact, the grammar of graphics in ggplot2 comes with a hierarchy of defaults.
 Let's see a couple of examples:

 **Example 1**: you want to generate a scatterplot of cars' engine size (`displ`) and cars' fuel efficiency on the highway (`hwy`).
 Notice that this short code: